Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Learnability and Expressiveness

 Formally, given $z_i \in Z$ and an integer $k \geq 1$, we denote by $r_{ik} = D(z_i, NN(z_i, k))$ the distance\footnote{While we generally consider nearest neighboors w.r.t Euclidean distance, in practice we will also use the cosine distance function, $D(z_1,z_2) = 2 - 2\cos(z_1,z_2)$.
 Both produce similar results in our experiments.} of $z_i$ to its $k$-th nearest neighbor $NN(z_i, k)$.
-We also introduce the ratio of distances $\mu_i = r_{i2} / r_{i1}$ for each data point $z_i$, $1\leq i \leq N$.
-Assuming that the points are sampled on a manifold with intrinsic dimension $d$, it can be shown that, under the assumption of local uniformity\footnote{While the original derivation~\citep{facco2017estimating} assumes global uniformity, but post-hoc analysis shows that it only needs local uniformity up to the second neighbor.}, $\mu_i$ follows a Pareto distribution with parameter $d+1$ on $[1, \infty)$, i.e., $\mu_i \sim P(\mu | d) := d \mu^{-(d+1)}$.
-While $d$ can be computed by maximizing the likelihood, we follow a much simpler method proposed by \cite{facco2017estimating} basd on the cumulative distribution $F(\mu) = 1 - \mu^{-d}$ associated with $P(\mu | d)$.
+Assuming that the points are sampled on a manifold with intrinsic dimension $d$, it can be shown that, under the assumption of local uniformity\footnote{While the original derivation~\citep{facco2017estimating} assumes global uniformity, a post-hoc analysis shows that it only needs local uniformity up to the second neighbor.}, the ratio of distances $\mu_i:=r_{i2} / r_{i1}, 1\leq i \leq N$, follow a Pareto distribution with parameter $d+1$ on $[1, \infty)$, i.e., $\mu_i \sim P(\mu | d) := d \mu^{-(d+1)}$.
+While $d$ can be computed by maximizing the likelihood, we follow a much simpler method proposed by \cite{facco2017estimating} based on the cumulative distribution $F(\mu) = 1 - \mu^{-d}$ associated with $P(\mu | d)$.
 The idea is to estimate $d$ with a linear regression on the empirical cumulate of the distribution.
 Specifically, assuming we sort $\mu_i$ ascendingly, that is $\mu_1\leq\mu_2\leq...\leq\mu_N$, we estimate the cumulative distribution as $F^{emp}_i = i / N$ and fit a straight line on the datasets $\{(\log \mu_i, -\log(1-F^{emp}_i))\}_{i=1}^N$ in the two dimensional plane.
 The slope is the estimated ID.

-\paragraph{Cluster Learnability (CL)} We take a similar stand as MCR2, which is that learnability and compression happen when there is a category structure.
-In order to measure the learnability of the emerging visual concepts in the representation space, we take inspiration from ~\citet{laina2020quantifying}.
-The authors show that the classes obtained by clustering the representations of pretrained self-supervised models can be easily learned by humans.
-We propose a {\it cluster learnability} (CL) metric as a way to automate such procedure.